 - a.
 Eligibility: Death must have occurred from a service-related cause, or the member must have 10 or more years of service. - b.
 Ordinary Benefit: After the death of an active member, if the member was married, a benefit will be paid to the spouse equal to 2.00% of the member's Final Salary for each year of service.
 There is a minimum benefit of 25% of Final Salary.
 Benefits are increased one-third for each dependent child.
 The maximum benefit is 50% of Final Salary.
 Benefits may not begin before the spouse is age 40 without a dependent child, and benefits stop upon the spouse's death or remarriage.
 Effective July 1, 2012, death benefits will be based on FAC, and not Final Salary. - c.
 Duty-related Death Benefit: 75% of Final Salary, paid to the spouse or other dependent relative.
-Benefits cease when the spouse or other relatives die or are no longer dependent. - 16.
-Post-retirement Benefit Increase: - a.
-Members receive an increase of \$1,500 per year (\$125.00 per month) beginning on the January 1 next following the third anniversary date of the retirement, and in every year thereafter.
-The increase applies to service retirement, disability retirement and death benefits.
-This increase is not tied in any way to actual increases in the cost of living. - b.
-Effective July 1, 2012, members will receive cost of living increases at the later of the member's third anniversary of retirement or when the member reaches age 55. - (i) The COLA will be suspended for all State employees, teachers, BHDDH nurses, correctional officers, judges and State police until the aggregate funding level of their plans exceeds 80%; however, an interim COLA may be granted in five-year intervals while the COLA is suspended. - (ii) The COLA will be determined based on the plan's five-year average investment rate of return minus 5.5% and will range from zero to 4.0%. - (iii) The COLA will be limited to the first \$25,000 of the member's annual pension benefit.
-This limit will be indexed annually to increase in the same manner as COLAs.
+Benefits cease when the spouse or other relatives die or are no longer dependent.

+16. Post-retirement Benefit Increase:

+- a.
+The first COLA will be granted at the later of age 55 and the member's third anniversary of retirement for retirees as of June 30, 2012 and the later of SSNRA and the member's third anniversary of retirement for all other current and future retirees. - b.
+Effective July 1, 2012, the following provisions will apply to all members: - (i) The COLA will be suspended for all state employees, teachers, BHDDH nurses, correctional officers, judges and state police until the aggregate funding level of their plans exceeds 80%; however, an interim COLA will be granted in four-year intervals while the COLA is suspended.
+The first interim COLA may begin January 1, 2017. - (ii) Effective July 1, 2015, the COLA is determined based on 50% of the plan's five-year average investment rate of return less 5.5% limited to a range of 0.0% to 4.0%, plus 50% of the lesser of 3.0% or last year's CPI-U increase for a total maximum increase of 3.50%.
+Previously, it was the plan's five-year average investment rate of return less 5.5% limited to a range of 0.0% to 4.0% - (iii) The COLA will be limited to the first \$25,000 of the member's annual pension benefit.
+For retirees and beneficiaries who retired on or before July 1, 2015, years in which a COLA is payable based on the every fourth year provision described in (i) above will be limited to the first \$30,000.
+These limits will be indexed annually to increase in the same manner as COLAs, with the known values of \$25,000 for 2013, \$25,000 for 2014, \$25,168 for 2015, \$25,855 for 2016, and \$26,098 for 2017.